-James Douglas Stewart Jr. has over 27 years of experience in public and personal finances.
-He was employed at the United States Postal Service for 12 years as an accountant before entering into financial ministry.
-He currently serves as the City Clerk, which his responsibilities are to manage a 15 million dollar budget, to be the custodian of records pertaining to city affairs such as resolutions, ordinances, insurance policies, contracts, deeds, and revenue disbursements.
-Additionally, he is responsible for analyzing investment records and supervising the issuance of business licenses and permits.
+James Douglas Stewart Jr. has over 31 years of experience in public and personal finances.
+He was employed at the United States Postal Service for 12 years as an accountant before embarking on a journey to teach individuals how to manage money by using biblical principles.
+He has currently served during the last seven years as the City Clerk for the City of Irondale, where his responsibilities are to administer a 25-million-dollar budget, to be the custodian of records about city affairs such as resolutions, ordinances, insurance policies, contracts, deeds, and revenue disbursements.
+Additionally, he is responsible for analyzing investment records and supervising the issuance of business licenses, permits, and car tags.

-When James served as a Councilman for approximately 6 years, he chaired the Finance and Library Committees and assisted on the Economic Development, Fire Department, Senior Citizens, Public Relations and Public Works/Utilities Committees.
+James also served the City of Irondale as a Councilor for approximately 6 years, where he chaired the Finance and Library Committees and assisted on the Economic Development, Fire Department, Senior Citizens, Public Relations, and Public Works/Utilities Committees.

 James has served on several boards at the local, state, and national government level.
 He is the President of the Irondale Downtown Redevelopment Authority.
 He was a member of the National League of Cities Community and Economic Development Committee and the Small Cities Steering Council.
 He also participated at the state level by serving as a member of their Community and Economic Development Committee.